What is a Headless LMS and Do You Need It?

 #3 Adobe Learning Manager

-Adobe Learning Manager is an award-winning learning management system with headless capabilities.
+Adobe Learning Manager is an award-winning LMS with headless capabilities.
 It allows you to scale and diversify your learning programs, build personalized learning experiences, enrich your course library with over 86,000 courses from the content marketplace, and get actionable insights from detailed reporting.
 Adobe Learning Manager has been a leader in learning management software for multiple consecutive years, recognized as the best LMS by G2, eLearning Industry, and other reputable organizations.

 Conclusion